novenera/fta-marketplace-tech/docs/why.md

 ###  Technical Deep-dive in publishing solutions to the Commercial Marketplace

 ###  As a publisher, what are the different offers in the Commercial Marketplace?
 How do I know which one best suits for my application?
-Qualify the right transactable offer type for the application:
+Qualify the right transactable offer type for your solution, with focus on:
-- SaaS Transact
+- SaaS
-- Azure Application - Managed App
+- Azure Application - Solution Template or Managed App

 ### Can you walk me through the publishing process for each transactable offer type?